venkateshragi/mViewer/README.md

+### mViewer-v0.9 Released !

-mViewer(Micro/Mongo Viewer) is a light (read web based like Futon for couchdb) GUI for mongo db which does not need any install steps.
+mViewer(Micro/Mongo Viewer) is a light web-based GUI for managing MongoDB without needing any installation.

-### Current Features supported are:
+### Enhanced Feature set of mViewer-v0.9 now supports :-

    1. Managing Databases - Create/Drop databases
    2. Managing Collections - Create/Update/Drop collections
    3. Managing GridFS files - Add/View/Download/Drop files
    4. Querying using Query executor
+   5. Quick Navigation to all actions items, just needing to type few visible letters of the name using CTRL + Space.
+   6. Pagination and Navigation to any subset of documents.
-   5. Viewing stats of databases, collections and gridfs
+   7. Viewing stats of databases, collections and gridfs
-   6. Opening multiple connections from same browser to different MongoDB servers
+   8. Opening multiple connections from same browser to different MongoDB servers

 ### Download and Use